Khalian/Modulo7/README.md

 on which standard machine learning techniques like classification (e.g. for supervised genre id) and clustering can be applied (STATUS : NOT STARTED)

+7. A query Engine : This engine will parse a query and run it on top of the vector space model.

+8. A distributed Database : This engine will support a distributed persistent store of the vector space model.

 THE PERL MODULE WAS THE FIRST PROTOTYPE DRAFT OF THE PROJECT AND IS DEPRECATED.
-THE WHOLE MODULE WILL BE REMOVED IN A FUTURE COMMIT OF THE PROJECT.
+THE WHOLE MODULE WILL BE MOVED TO A DIFFERENT PROJECT IN A FUTURE COMMIT OF THE PROJECT.

 For the perl modules do (@Deprecated) : - cd src/main/perl